rs-costa/rs-costa.github.io/index.md

 ### Supervisions

 PhD Thesis IN PROGRESS <br />
-João Antunes, *A novel symbolic framework for Hybrid Artificial Intelligence/Physical modeling of biological systems*.
+João Antunes ID 59329, *A novel symbolic framework for Hybrid Artificial Intelligence/Physical modeling of biological systems*.
 Co-supervised with Rui Oliveira.<br />
 Leonardo Alexandre ID 94054, working in pattern recognition and ML for precision medicine.
 Co-supervised with Rui Henriques.<br />

 MSc Thesis IN PROGRESS <br />